Peninsula University Hospital

-Frankston Hospital (officially Frankston Public Hospital) is a 454-bed public hospital located in the Melbourne suburb of Frankston in Victoria, Australia.
+Peninsula University Hospital (formerly Frankston Hospital) is a 454-bed public hospital located in the Melbourne suburb of Frankston in Victoria, Australia.
 It opened as the Frankston Community Hospital on 30 November 1941.

 It is the largest provider of general and speciality health care for Melbourne's Mornington Peninsula, and is the region's chief provider of acute secondary and tertiary medical and surgical services.

 The hospital has specialisations in mental health, maternity (midwifery) and pediatrics.
 It also has one of the busiest emergency departments in Victoria with 49 beds and around 63,000 presentations a year.
 The department was upgraded in 2015 at a cost of A$81 million.

 It is one of two hospitals in the Peninsula Health network, the second being Rosebud Hospital, which together support the network's smaller specialist campuses for community health, dentistry, physical and psychiatric rehabilitation, aged (elderly) and palliative care in Frankston, Hastings, Mornington, Mount Eliza and Rosebud.

-The hospital will be renamed to Peninsula University Hospital in 2026, to coincide with the opening of a new clinical services tower and an ongoing partnership with Monash University.
+The hospital was renamed to Peninsula University Hospital in 2026, to coincide with the opening of a new clinical services tower and an ongoing partnership with Monash University.